-- There are appeal rights against Paternity, but disputed paternity claims are dealt with by a Magistrate Court and not a Tribunal.
+- There are appeal rights against Paternity, but these are dealt with by a Magistrate Court and not HMCTs.

 - There are limited appeal rights against a Deduction from Earnings Order, but these are also dealt with by a Magistrate Court.

-If you receive a ‘Decision’ and you believe the information used is incorrect you must contact the Child Support Agency or Child Maintenance Service, in writing within one month to request the Mandatory Reconsideration.
-The details of the dispute is considered and an official Mandatory Reconsideration Notice will be issued, that will either change the original decision, or refuse to change it.
+If you receive a ‘Decision’ and you believe the information used is incorrect you must contact the Child Support Agency or Child Maintenance Service, in writing within one month to request a Mandatory Reconsideration.
+The details of the dispute is considered and an official Mandatory Reconsideration Notice will be issued.

 It is the Mandatory Reconsideration Notice that provides the right of appeal to HMCTs.